mikependon/RepoDB.NET/pages/features/bulkoperations.md

 > Please be noted that it is not recommended to enable the `usePhysicalPseudoTempTable` argument if you are to work with parallelism.
 Ensure to always utilize the session-based non-physical pseudo-temporary table when working with parallelism.

+### Identity Setting Alignment

+The library has enforced an additional logic to ensure the identity setting alignment if the `isReturnIdentity` is enabled during the calls.
+This affects both the [BulkInsert](/operation/bulkinsert) and [BulkMerge](/operation/bulkmerge) operations.

+Basically, a new column named `__RepoDb_OrderColumn` is being added into the pseudo-temporary table if the identity field is present on the underlying target table.
+This column will contain the actual index of the entity model from the `IEnumerable<T>` object.

+During the bulk operation, a dedicated `DbParameter` object is created that targets this additional column with a value of the entity model index, thus ensuring that the index value is really equating the index of the entity data from the `IEnumerable<T>` object.
+The resultsets of the pseudo-temporary table are being ordered using this newly generated column prior the actual merge to the underlying table.

+When the newly generated identity value is being set back to the data model, the value of the `__RepoDb_OrderColumn` column is being used to look-up the proper index of the equating entity model from the `IEnumerable<T>` object, then, the compiled identity-setter function is used to assign back the identity value into the identity property.

 ### Caveats

 The library is automatically setting the value of the `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any qualifiers and if your table has an identity key column.